pocomane/brewed-in-the-apocalypse/bita.md

 You can not help someone helping or hindering an PC.
 If multiple character are helping, add only the maximum value.

-__Hinder a PCs__ - When you hinder another protagonist to accomplish an action, and you have to roll:
+__Hinder a PCs__ - When you, a protagonist, hinder another protagonist to accomplish an action, and you have to roll:

 - On success, subtract 2 from the next roll of the PCs.
 - On twist, subtract 1 from the next roll of the PCs.